vivekN7/TR2000-API-Data-Manager/Ops/Setup/tasks-tr2000-etl.md

 ### Notes

+- **CRITICAL**: Master_DDL.sql is the SINGLE source of truth for all database objects.
+Always update this file for any schema changes.
+- The Master_DDL.sql includes DROP statements at the beginning for clean redeployment during development
+- **TESTING REQUIREMENT**: Always run `dotnet build` before asking user to test the Blazor app.
+Build first, then instruct user to test.
 - The existing TR2000ApiService and ApiResponseDeserializer can be leveraged for API calls
 - Database operations must use Dapper exclusively as per PRD requirements
 - All transformations must be in Oracle stored procedures, not C# code